 This policy is based on NDOL's reading of the applicable statutes, regulations, rules and guidance released by the US Government and the State of Nebraska.
 This policy is subject to change as revised or additional statutes, regulations, rules and guidance are issued.

-The policy is accessible on the WIOA Policies page at https://dol.nebraska.gov/EmploymentAndTraining/Training/WIOA/Policies under Governance > Regional and Local Plans, MOUs, and Funding Agreements.
+https://dol.nebraska.gov/EmploymentAndTraining/Training/WIOA/Policies under Governance > Regional and Local Plans, MOUs, and Funding Agreements.